 In commercial Air Transport, the pandemic hurt demand.
 Airbus reduced shipments by 35% in 2020 compared to 2019.
-In 2021, Airbus shipments rose 8% compared to 2020 but remained 29% below 2019 levels.
-Their order backlog remains high at over 7,000 aircraft and they are forecasting production increases in 2022.
-Boeing has also been hurt by the pandemic but also by their challenges with the B737 aircraft.
-Although the B737 is now flying again in the U.S., Canada and Europe, there are many aircraft already built that need to be delivered before significant production will resume.
-Meaningful production of B737 aircraft will resume in 2022.
+In 2022, Airbus deliveries rose approximately 11% compared to 2021.
+Airbus' order backlog remains high at over 7,000 aircraft and projections are for more than 20% delivery increase in 2023.
+Boeing has also been hurt by the pandemic and their challenges with the B737 aircraft.
+The B737 is now flying again in the U.S., Canada and Europe and production of the aircraft has resumed in 2022.
+Projections are for more than 30% increase in production at Boeing in 2023.
 At the airline level, domestic travel is recovering faster than international travel and this is driving an expected ramp up of single aisle aircraft demand ahead of long-haul, twin aisle aircraft.
+Backlog at Airbus is over 90% single aisle aircraft and over 80% at Boeing.

-The business jet market also saw reduced demand due to the pandemic.
+The business jet market also saw reduced demand during to the pandemic.
 Business jet activity has recovered rapidly and is now near pre-pandemic levels.
 In Canada, Bombardier has divested programs and repositioned itself as a pure-play business jet manufacturer.
 FTG continues to maintain a solid relationship with Bombardier.